Deadly shooting rocks Beirut as tensions over blast probe erupt | Law-Order

 The Iran-backed Hezbollah and its ally, the Shi'ite Amal Movement, accused the Lebanese Forces (LF), a Christian party that has close ties to Saudi Arabia, of mounting the attack.
 Interior Minister Bassam Mawlawi said snipers had opened fire and aimed at people's heads.

-Six Shi'ites were shot dead in Beirut on Thursday, in an attack on supporters of Hezbollah and its ally who were gathering to demand the removal of the judge investigating the explosion that ripped through the city's port last year.
-The shooting, which took place on a frontline of Lebanon's 1975-90 civil war and evoked scenes reminiscent of that conflict, marks the deadliest civil violence in Beirut since 2008.
+Six Shi'ites were shot dead in Beirut on Thursday, in an attack on supporters of Hezbollah and an allied Lebanese party who were gathering to demand the removal of the judge investigating last year's devastating port blast.
+The shooting, which took place on a frontline of Lebanon's 1975-90 civil war and evoked scenes reminiscent of the conflict, marks the deadliest civil violence in Beirut since 2008.

 Interior Minister Bassam Mawlawi said snipers had opened fire and aimed at people's heads.
 The LF denied any involvement and condemned the violence, which it blamed on Hezbollah "incitement" against Judge Tarek Bitar, the lead investigator into the port blast, which killed 200 people, wounded thousands and devastated swathes of Beirut.